JrVerbiest/jrverbiest.github.io/README.md

 ## About

-Engineer (ir.
-Ing.) with a PhD in Engineering Science and 20+ years of working experience in industry and academia, today, working part-time at the UHasselt.
+I am an engineer with a PhD in Engineering Science and more than two decades of experience in both industry and academia.
+Since 2017, I have been self-educating myself to make a career transition into data science and machine learning.
+Over the last few years, I have applied my data science and machine learning knowledge and skills to various projects.
+I am determined to enhance my expertise and knowledge in data engineering using Microsoft Azure, and I am excited to see where this journey will take me next.

 <br>